ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/features/show-blocks.md

 modified_at: 2023-06-20
 ---

-The show blocks feature allows to visualize all block-level elements by surrounding them with an outline and displaying their element name at the top-left.
+The show blocks feature allows to visualize all block-level elements (except for widgets) by surrounding them with an outline and displaying their element name at the top-left.

 ## Demo

 To see the show blocks plugin in action, toggle the block elements visibility with {@icon @ckeditor/ckeditor5-show-blocks/theme/icons/show-blocks.svg Show blocks} toolbar button.
 The editor content is still editable, so you can see how the blocks adjust to their internals on the go.
+The outlines are not visible in PDF and Word exports, so don't worry about forgetting to disable them.

 {@snippet features/show-blocks}